chschnell/desktop2kodi/README.md

 # desktop2kodi

-Stream your Windows Desktop to Kodi.
+Stream your Windows desktop to Kodi.

     +------------[Windows PC]-----------+
     |  +--------+            +-------+  |           +------+